sofiajeron/Descriptive-Analytics/README.md

 The data used for this project, 'Absenteeism at work' was taken from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Absenteeism+at+work).

-RMarkdown file includes the entire process of data preprocessing (cleaning the data, checking inconsistency, outliers) and analysis (PCA, MCA and clustering) including comments and R code.
+Html file includes the entire process of data preprocessing (cleaning the data, checking inconsistency, outliers) and analysis (PCA, MCA and clustering) including comments and R code.

 Me and my group members present our work in a poster 'Poster_Descriptive.pdf', which was done in Adobe Illustrator, the plots were extracted from R.